devplayer0/fyp/report.md

 ## Project goals

 Generally speaking, the goals of the project were all met.
-Performance evaluation in both software and hardware was sucessfully achieved.
+Performance evaluation in both software and hardware was sucessfully developed.

 It was possible to achieve quite an effective accurate simulation of an STM32F407 through the use of gem5.
 Looking at the difference in cycle counts between the simulator and hardware, there is a relatively significant gap.
 Unfortunately, it would likely be necessary to commit a significant amount of time to improving the configuration parameters to achieve a level close to true cycle-accuracy.
-As previously alluded to, access to proprietary IP from ARM probably be required too.
+As previously stated, access to proprietary IP from ARM would probably be required too.
 Simulating any Cortex-M4 or STM32F407 peripherals would also require a lot of time and research, although this isn't particularly relevant for Introduction to Computing, where the focus is on basic assembly